Yamanaka factors reprogram cells into induced pluripotent stem cells (iPSCs), similar to embryonic stem cells.

 contain neurogenic niches that give rise to new neurons even in adulthood.

-However, this process slows considerably with age.
+However, this process slows down considerably with age.

-In their study, the researchers used the classic Yamanaka OSKM cocktail.
+In their study, the researchers used the classic OSKM Yamanaka cocktail.

 tumors mainly associated with c-Myc, but this was not the case in this study.